 At Saint John's, we understand that God calls each person to serve in a unique way.
 We offer degrees to students preparing for all kinds of ministry and service to the church, from parish or pastoral ministry to teaching to further academic study.
 To help meet the needs of individuals who are not able to come to campus, Saint John's brings people together in innovative learning environments in online coursework.
-A maximum of 24 credits earned in online coursework may be applied to a degree program.

 The Master of Divinity (78 credits)